OlgaCarvalho/beautiful-jekyll/_posts/2022-11-14-how-to-build-a-simple-slack-bot.md

 To get started, create a new Slack App on [api.slack.com](https://api.slack.com): click on the button **Create an app**.

-Then select the **name** you want to give the app (for instance, HelloWorld") and the **workspace** where you want to build the app on.
+Then select the **name** you want to give the app (for instance, "HelloWorld") and the **workspace** where you want to build the app on.
 Make sure you already have one workspace in your Slack channel.

 ![image-20221109105740809](/assets/img/image-20221109105740809.png)